 With Christmas not too far off, it is time to start thinking about Christmas gifts.
 I tend to make homemade gifts for the majority of the adults in my life.
 It saves money and is always something a little unique.
 One of my favorite DIY gifts to give in the past has been candles.

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
-It will not change your cost and I truly appreciate your support to keep this blog up and running.
+It will not change your cost.
+For more information, check out my disclosures page here.
 As with any DIY project, please use your judgment and be very careful.
 Hot wax is dangerous.
 For more information, see my disclosures page.)